pgedelman/Buildings/README.md

 ### Instructions

+When starting the game, you can select either the Normal mode or Bug mode by using either the 'n' or 'b' key.
 You can control the slicer using the spacebar key, moving it up if it is at the bottom or down if it is at the top.

 ### Authors